BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 It is possible for an agent to encounter a situtation where they do not have enough funds to pay out all prizes.

 In such a case where the withdrawal attempt fails, the Agent is instructed to tell the player to either:
-1. Cash out an alternate lottery outlet; a listing of which is provided to the Agent.
+1. Cash out at an alternate lottery outlet; a listing of which is provided to the Agent.
-2. Advise the player to come back at a suitable time which allots enough time to the Agent to contact his/her manager in order to obtain additional funds.
+2. Advise the player to come back at a suitable time which allots enough time for the Agent to contact his/her manager in order to obtain additional funds.

 Additionally, upon a failed withdrawal attempt